JoFAM/daprojects/README.md

 Additionally it adds two options to the wizard.

-1. add INFO.md : selecting this option will add a markdown file as a template for the information file
+1. add README.md : selecting this option will add a markdown file as a template for the information file
 2. Description: this option allows you to give a short(!) description of the project.
-This description is then used as the title for the file INFO.md.
+This description is then used as the title for the file README.md.
+3. add example files : selecting this option will add a single example file Mainscript.R to the main directory of the project.

 ## Installation